13 May 2019

 Caitlyn Jenner was confirmed to have basal cell carcinoma, just like Hugh Jackman.
 Basal cell carcinoma is a type of skin cancer that can be caused by unprotected sun exposure.

-A basic guide to choosing a sunscreen and the differences between a physical and chemical sunscreen by the American Academy of Dermatology
+A basic guide to choosing a sunscreen and the differences between a physical and chemical sunscreen.
+Credit:the American Academy of Dermatology

-While most of us have embraced the use of sunscreen, I find that a good proportion of my friends and patients have a very rudimentary understanding of sunscreen- mostly to choose broad spectrum sunscreen, a high SPF value and to reapply every 2 hours, so I have created this blogpost that will go beyond these basics and capture some of the important things to look out for when choosing sunscreen.
-I will not be covering the basics of sunscreen chemistry i.e. physical vs chemical sunscreen (or more accurately, inorganic vs inorganic sunscreens) because there is enough information online on that.
+I find that most of my patients have a very rudimentary understanding of sunscreen: mostly to choose broad spectrum one, a high SPF value and to reapply every 2 hours.
+This blogpost will go beyond these basics and capture the important things to look out for when choosing sunscreen.
+I will not be covering the basics of sunscreen chemistry i.e. physical vs chemical filters (or more accurately, inorganic vs inorganic sunscreens filters because there is enough information online on that.
 Instead this post aims to add depth to what is already rehashed so many times; essentially: the latest trends in the field of sunscreen and some of the FAQ about sunscreen and sunblocks I get from my patients.

 There is emerging data to show that visible light (more specifically, high energy visible light, HEVL) and infrared light emitted from our electronic devices including our smart phones and laptops can cause free radical formation and signs of aging in the skin1,2 What makes visible light and infrared light worrying is that these forms of are energy seem innocuous- they do not cause obvious signs of exposure the way sunrays cause sunburns on our skin.
 None of the physical or chemical sunscreens are able to provide protection against HEVL and infrared light because their wavelengths do not fall within the spectrum covered by the physical or chemical sunscreens.